 Eden Research Plc is a company incorporated and domiciled in the United Kingdom under the Companies Act 2006.
-The address of the registered office is given on page 1.
-The nature of the Company's operations and its principal activities are set out in the Chairman's Review on page 3.
-The Company is guoted on the AIM Market in London.
+The nature of the Company's operations and its principal activities are set out in the Chairman's Review above.
+The Company is quoted on the AIM Market in London.